Best floorstanding speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best floorstanding speakers you can buy in 2021.

 A good quality pair of floorstanders can instantly supercharge your hi-fi system and deliver room-filling sound.
-With larger cabinets than bookshelf speakers, floorstanders are generally capable of greater scale, authority and bass.
-That said, you'll need to choose wisely and make sure you pick the best floorstanding speakers for your particular budget.
-Whether you've got hundreds or thousands to spend, there's a pair of floorstanding (or floor standing) speakers for you.
+With larger cabinets than bookshelf speakers, floorstanders tend to create greater scale, authority and bass.
+That said, having a bigger cabinet doesn't always mean better sound.
+You'll still need to choose wisely and make sure you pick the best floorstanding speakers for your budget.
+Whether you've got hundreds or thousands to spend, we're sure there's a pair of speakers for you.

-We've got great options if you're looking for your first pair of floorstanders.
-Perhaps you're building a hi-fi system from scratch, or making the move from bookshelf pair to a bigger model.
-Or, if you simply want to splash the cash on the crème de la crème of floorstanders, we're here to help.
+We've got great options if you're looking for your first pair.
+Perhaps you're building a hi-fi system from scratch, or going up in size from a bookshelf pair to a bigger model.
+Or, if you simply want to splash the cash on a serious high-end pair, we're here to help.

-Read on to find out the best floorstanding speakers we've tested in recent months.
+Read on for our round-up of the best floorstanding speakers we've tested in recent months.

 Fyne Audio might be a young brand but it was created by a group of industry veterans with more than 200 years of experience under their belts.
-Clearly, they're doing something right: the F302s were recently crowned 'best floorstanding speakers under £500' at the 2019 What Hi-Fi Awards.
+Clearly, they're doing something right: the F302s were crowned at the 2019 What Hi-Fi?
+Awards.
+Praise doesn't come much higher.

 Read the full review: Fyne Audio F302

 Wharfedale's Evo 4.4s are packed with so much technology that we had to double-check their price.
-The Air Motion Transformer tweeter is normally reserved for much more expensive speakers, while the dome midrange and twin Kevlar bass drivers also set these floorstanders apart from the crowd.
+The Air Motion Transformer tweeter is normally reserved for much more expensive speakers, but they're found in this relatively affordable model.
+That's not the only killer piece of audio tech they feature: the dome midrange and twin Kevlar bass drivers also set these floorstanders apart from the crowd.

-It won’t come as a surprise that these relatively big speakers produce a large-scale sound with plenty of authority, they also deliver transparency and subtlety, helping to ensure a natural, easy-going presentation.
-The entertaining, detailed Evo 4.4s get better with every listen.
+It won’t come as a surprise that these relatively big speakers produce a large-scale sound with plenty of authority.
+That's what you'd expect from speakers this size.
+But they also deliver transparency and subtlety, helping to ensure a natural, easy-going presentation.
+Which you might not have expected.

 Read the full review: Wharfedale Evo 4.4

-For much of the last decade our default choice for the best sub-thousand pound floorstander was a Q Acoustics 3050i (see below).
+For much of the last decade our default choice for the best florstander costing less than a grand was a Q Acoustics 3050i (see below).
 But no more.
-In the Oberon 5, Dali has delivered a brilliant alternative, one that is an even better buy – despite a £50 price premium.
+In the Oberon 5, Dali has delivered a brilliant alternative, one that is an even better buy.

 Read the full review: Dali Oberon 5

-The imposing F303s – almost a metre tall – sit above the Award-winning F302s in the Fyne range.
-That extra mid/bass driver and a larger cabinet are the differences between this model and their smaller sibling’s standard two-way design.
+The imposing F303s – standing almost a metre tall – sit above the Award-winning F302s in the Fyne range.
+That extra mid/bass driver and a larger cabinet are the differences between this model and their smaller siblings' standard two-way design.

 Read the full review: Fyne Audio F303